quasariumm/BUas_Intake/README.md

 `h` is the first pipe
 `n` is the first prop
 You can find the tilemaps in `res/sprites/tilemap[...].png`.
 Note that the level is 16 by 16 _units_ and that the tiles on the edges count as the walls.
-The tilemap gets drawn with an offset of `(-0.5 unit, -0.5 unit)`, so that the walls are only half visible.
+The tilemap gets drawn with an offset of `(-0.5 unit, -0.5 unit)` so that the walls are only half visible.

 #### [Inventory]
 The items that the player gets.
 Each item is written on one line using the format `(ITEMID,COUNT)` where a bounce pad has ITEMID `0` and a booster ITEMID `1`